 - Travel Insurance: Do not forget travel insurance!
 Protect yourself from possible injury, theft or a cancelled trip.
 World Nomads offers excellent coverage and competitive rates.

 - Accommodation: Our favourite hotel search engine is Booking.com.
 Discover savings on hotels, apartments, resorts and villas in 80,000 destinations worldwide.

 - Experiences: Make your trip extra special and memorable.
 Get Your Guide and Viator offer fantastic tours and activities.

 - Car Rentals: Rental Cars and Discover Cars are excellent sites for comparing car prices and finding great deals.

 - Flights: Our favourite search engine for airline tickets is Skyscanner.
 Compare millions of flights and discover the best fares for standard and budget flights.

 Read More Travel Guides

 We hope you enjoyed our guide on visiting Sombrio Beach.
 Let us know in the comments below.
-Here are a few of our favourite articles to inspire your travels around Vancouver Island and Vancouver.
+Here are a few of our favourite articles to inspire your travels around Vancouver Island.

 - Christie Falls in Ladysmith – Guide to Visiting